pymupdf/PyMuPDF/docs/vars.rst

 ===============================
 Constants and Enumerations
 ===============================
-Constants and enumerations of MuPDF as implemented by PyMuPDF.
+Constants and enumerations of :title:`MuPDF` as implemented by :title:`PyMuPDF`.
 Each of the following variables is accessible as *fitz.variable*.

 Constants